JavOrraca/personalwebsite/content/resources.md

 * [Fast.ai](http://www.fast.ai/): For the more advanced data science students, Fast.ai provides free, high-quality, highly-reviewed machine learning and deep learning courses

 **Podcasts**
-Outside of the classroom, podcasts help me stay current with data science news and local events.
+<br>Outside of the classroom, podcasts help me stay current with data science news and local events.
 If you have any podcast suggestions that touch on analytics careers, data science, machine learning, or artificial intelligence, I'd love to hear from you!

 * [Scatter Podcast](https://soundcloud.com/scatterpodcast): Hosted by Javier Orraca (hey, that's me!), _Scatter Podcast_ conducts interviews with analytics, data science, and insights professionals at startups and publicly traded corporations to better understand what a "day in the life" looks like, and to garner tips for students and job seekers
 * [Super Data Science Podcast](https://soundcloud.com/superdatascience): Hosted by Kirill Eremenko, the goal of the _Super Data Science_ podcast is to bring you the most inspiring data scientists and analysts from around the world